keanehatescoding/strathmore_docs/Second year First Semester Notes/Principles of Ethics/Ethical Approaches.md

 Deontology states the morality of a human action is purely dependent on whether it fulfills a duty or fails to do so.
 It determines right and wrong based on a set of clearly defined rules.
 A core principle of deontology is everyone has a __inherent worth__ and __dignity__ and should be treated with fairness and dignity
-Another ckore principle is __universability__ which states that moral principles are universally applicable and impartial.
+Another core principle is __universality__ which states that moral principles are universally applicable and impartial.
 It also states some actions are always right or wrong regardless of the circumstances.
 Short-comes: It is too rigid especially when a certain crime may have been necessary.